 If your HR functions are allocated among managers and department heads, you may get all the HR tasks done, but you may be muddling the lines of accountability too.
-An employee may not know where to report a problem, managers may be unsure if they are passing along correct information, and some HR tasks may simply get lost in the shuffle.
+An employee might not know where to report a problem, managers may be unsure if they are passing along correct information, and some HR tasks may get lost in the shuffle.
 When you outsource HR, your managers and department heads can deal with their departments without worrying about HR responsibilities, and you can be confident that you won't face legal problems related to haphazard allocation of HR responsibilities.

 5. You can't respond to changes as quickly as you need to.

 Businesses of the 21st century have to be nimble and responsive to change.
 When a great opportunity comes along, you may have to find and hire employees quickly to meet your obligations and fuel business growth.
 When you outsource HR, you have many more resources at your disposal for finding and hiring the individuals you need quickly.
 Losing an opportunity due to an overworked HR manager who suddenly has new hiring tasks on top of everything else gives the advantage to your competitors.
 Outsourcing HR is a great way to keep your business flexible and responsive to new opportunities.

 Which HR functions can be outsourced?

 Employers can choose to outsource all of their HR needs, or they can opt for partial outsourcing of specific tasks.
 The type of outsourcing you need depends on whether you have the capacity to fulfill each service on your own.

 Here are some of the most commonly outsourced HR functions: